Mineaworld/Inventory-Management/README.md

 # Stock Management System

 A modern, full-stack inventory and stock management system built with React, Laravel, and Inertia.js.
-This application enables businesses to efficiently manage products, stock movements, and inventory levels with a user-friendly interface and robust backend.
+This application enables businesses to efficiently manage products, suppliers, stock movements, and inventory levels with a user-friendly interface and robust backend.

 ---